 - Pet Age.
 Very young and very old pets may not qualify for pet health insurance at all.
 Companies often won’t initiate new policies for dogs and cats younger than six to eight weeks or older than 14 years, though there may be exceptions.
 However, as long as they’re signed up by the cutoff age, pets are usually covered until death.

 - Breeding and Reproductive Health.
 If your pet is a breeder or will become one in the future, many policies require you to disclose this.
-Otherwise, your pet may not be covered for injuries, illnesses, and preventive care related to breeding and rearing.
+Otherwise, your pet may not be covered for injuries, illnesses, and preventative care related to breeding and rearing.

 - Novel or Expensive Treatments.
 Some pet health insurance providers refuse to cover novel, expensive, or ethically questionable treatments.
 For instance, Embrace doesn’t cover prosthetic limbs, cloning, or elective stem cell therapy.
 These restrictions vary by insurer.

 - Neglect.
 Insurance companies usually require you to provide a basic standard of care for your pet, and they may invalidate or refuse to renew your policy if you fail to do so.
-For instance, Trupanion requires policyholders to keep current on all vet-recommended vaccines, including rabies, distemper, and feline panleukopenia.
+For instance, Trupanion requires policyholders to keep their pets current on all vet-recommended vaccines, including rabies, distemper, and feline panleukopenia.

 - Burial or Cremation.
 Few if any pet health insurance policies cover death expenses.
 However, there may be other types of pet insurance available that do cover these costs.